 Jim has also had a range of government experience, including two years as an assistant general counsel for the Legal Services Corporation, a stint as chief counsel for the U.S. House of Representatives' Committee on Standards of Official Conduct, and a year as deputy general counsel for the U.S. Department of Education.

-A former active duty U.S. Army Officer, Freeman served in Taji, Iraq as a Fire Support Officer for B Company, 2-70 AR where he helped plan and execute both lethal and non-lethal operations north of Baghdad.
-In November 2006, he worked on a Transition Team, deploying again to Iraq in February 2007, assisting a Border Police Battalion in Tal ‘Afar and then an Iraqi Army unit in Samarra.
+A former active duty U.S. Army Officer, Freeman served in Taji, Iraq as a Fire Support Officer for B Company, 2-70 AR in 2005.
+He returned to Iraq in February 2007 where he worked on a Training and Transition Team, assisting a Border Police Battalion in Tal ‘Afar and then an Iraqi Army unit in Samarra.
 In 2011, Freeman volunteered to deploy to Afghanistan, serving at the Headquarters Commander of Combined Joint Interagency Task Force 435.
 His military awards include the Bronze Star (with an Oak Leaf Cluster), Army Commendation Medal, Joint Service Achievement Medal, and the Combat Action Badge.
-He continues to serve as a Major on the Joint Staff in the Pentagon as a Reservist.

 Ms. McGaffagan, a native of Pinellas County Florida, moved to North Carolina in 1978 to attend Graduate School at East Carolina University.
 A psychology internship in Johnston County led to a 25-year career at the Johnston County Mental Health Center, providing direct services and developing programs to serve individuals with severe mental illness.
 After retiring, Ms. McGaffagan served as State Quality Management and Accreditation Director for a large non-profit behavioral health agency, in addition to working for The Council on Quality and Leadership as a Quality Enhancement Specialist, and as an adjunct instructor at Johnston Community College.
 Currently, Ms. McGaffagan works for the North Carolina Department of Health and Human Services at Cherry Hospital as a Staff Psychologist, providing psychological and forensic services.
 She also is a consultant with the Neuropsychology Consultants, based in Raleigh, NC.